Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/Error_in_linking.md

 **Step 1**

-1. Any error occured while linking a channel from RHS of MS Teams sync plugin on MM.
+1. Any error occurred while linking a channel from the RHS of the MS Teams sync plugin on MM.

 **Step 2**

-1. Any error occured while linking a channel from RHS of MS Teams sync plugin on MM.
+1. Any error occurred while linking a channel from the RHS of the MS Teams sync plugin on MM.
-2. Click on `Try Again` button in the `Unable to link channels` dialog.
+2. Click on the `Try Again` button in the `Unable to link channels` dialog.

 **Step 3**

-1. Any error occured while linking a channel from RHS of MS Teams sync plugin on MM.
+1. Any error occurred while linking a channel from the RHS of the MS Teams sync plugin on MM.
-2. Click on `Cancel` or `x` button in the `Unable to link channels` dialog.
+2. Click on the `Cancel` or `x` button in the `Unable to link channels` dialog.

 **Step 4**

-1. Link the channel on MM to channel on MS Teams using slash command `/msteams-sync connect`.
+1. Link an already linked channel on MM from the RHS of the MS Teams sync plugin.
-2. Click on the MS Teams sync icon in App bar or channel header and open the RHS.
-3. Click on link a channel and link the previously linked channel.

 **Expected**

-The `Unable to link channels` modal should open on MM.
+The `Unable to link channels` dialog should open on MM.
-After step 2, `Link a channel` modal should again open on MM.
+After step 2, `Link a channel` dialog should again open with pre-filled values on MM.
-After step 3, the linking should abort and the `Unable to link channels` dialog should close and the RHS of MS Teams sync plugin should persist it's state.
+After step 3, the `Unable to link channels` dialog should close and the RHS of MS Teams sync plugin should persist its state.
-After step 4, The `Unable to link channels` dialog should open on MM.
+After step 4, the `Unable to link channels` dialog should open on MM.